And now to once more confront this issue (as raised by the message on Instagram).

 My mother is actually a teetotaler.
 None of her parents, grandparents, etc. were alcoholics but she just hates drinking… 😂 Her brother, my uncle, makes his own wine though (or once did) and they have had heated discussions on the topic.
 He’s kind of a foodie and has been for years.
 But, my mother believes there’s no proper time for drinking.
 Not even during dinner.

 …My mother is one to do things on principle often though.
-She once went on a vegan diet (in the 1970’s) but did it poorly and started to loose the hair on her head. 😂 Yet, she she encouraged others to do likewise with passion.
-Her family was kind about it but naturally not persuaded. 😂 …She eventually stopped that diet and ate meat, etc. because of her hair loss and other health problems it created. …But now she’s much more well-informed (she’s been researching it all for decades now as a hobby) and laughs about her first attempts at eating so very healthily… ☺️ I did grow up taking disgusting tasting vitamins because of her though. 😂
+She once went on a vegan diet (in the 1970’s) but did it poorly and started to lose the hair on her head. 😂 Yet, she she encouraged others to do likewise with passion.
+Her family was kind about it but naturally not persuaded. 😂 …She eventually stopped that diet and ate meat, etc. because of her hair loss and other health problems the diet created. …But now she’s much more well-informed (she’s been researching it all for decades now as a hobby) and laughs about her first attempts at eating so very healthily… ☺️ I did grow up taking disgusting tasting vitamins because of her though. 😂

 …Her family and extended family are all very close on her mother’s side.
 I’m close to them too.